danog/MadelineProtoDocs/docs/API_docs/constructors/updateNewMessage.md

-New message in a private chat or in a [legacy group](https://core.telegram.org/api/channel).
+New message in a private chat or in a [basic group](https://core.telegram.org/api/channel#basic-groups).

 ### Attributes: